Khin-96/PL_project/readme.md

 ### Event Navigation

 Jump directly to key moments:  goals, shots, dangerous passes, defensive actions, fouls, substitutions.
-The event index is pre-computed from SkillCorner's dynamic events CSV, giving you instant access to every meaningful play.
+The event index is pre-computed from SkillCorner's dynamic events CSV, giving you instant access to match-defining sequences.

-Event navigation isn't just temporal jumping—it provides context.
-When you navigate to a goal, the system automatically displays a 15-second window:  10 seconds before the goal (to show buildup), the goal itself, and 5 seconds after (to show reactions and celebrations).
-You can customize these windows or disable auto-context if you prefer manual control.
+Event navigation is not just temporal jumping—it provides context.
+When you navigate to a goal, the system automatically displays a 15-second window:  10 seconds before the goal (to show buildup), the goal itself, and 5 seconds after (to show celebration and restart).

 The event timeline shows a visual representation of match rhythm.
 Dense clusters of events indicate high-intensity periods.
 Long gaps reveal periods of low action or one-sided possession.
-Color-coding distinguishes event types: goals in gold, shots in red, dangerous passes in blue, defensive actions in gray.
+Color-coded markers distinguish event types at a glance.

 Advanced event filtering lets you query:  "Show me all progressive passes by player X in the attacking third that occurred when his team was losing."
-The system evaluates these compound conditions and presents matching events in temporal order.
+The system evaluates these compound conditions and returns a filtered event list, allowing focused analysis of specific tactical scenarios.

 ### Tactical Visualizations

 **Pass Networks**: Display the complete passing structure of a team during any phase of play.
 Nodes represent players, edges represent passes, edge thickness indicates frequency, node size indicates pass volume.
-The network reveals team structure more clearly than any static formation diagram—you see who is actually connected to whom, not just nominal positions.
+This reveals team structure, key connectors, and isolated players.

 Pass networks can be filtered by time window, pitch zone, game state (winning/losing/drawing), or pass type (forward/backward/lateral, short/medium/long).
-You can visualize a single sequence of possession or aggregate across the entire match.
+You can visualize a single sequence of possession or aggregate an entire half to see overall patterns.

 **Pressure Maps**:  Visualize defensive intensity across different pitch zones.
 The system calculates pressure as a function of defender proximity, approach velocity, and numerical superiority.
-High-pressure zones are rendered in hot colors, safe zones in cool colors.
-Pressure maps update in real-time as you scrub through the match, revealing how defensive intensity waxes and wanes with match state.
+High-pressure zones appear as heat gradients, revealing where a team focuses their defensive efforts.

 **Movement Patterns**: Track off-ball runs and space creation.
 When a player makes a run into space, the system can display their trajectory as a trail, color-coded by speed.
-Overlaying multiple players' movement patterns reveals coordinated attacking schemes or defensive rotations that would be invisible in traditional broadcasts.
+Overlaying multiple players reveals coordinated movement patterns and tactical synchronization.

 **Formation Analysis**: Automatic detection of team shapes and transitions.
 The system computes the convex hull of each team's outfield players and identifies their spatial distribution pattern.
-It recognizes standard formations (4-4-2, 4-3-3, 3-5-2, etc.) and detects transitions:  when a 4-4-2 becomes a 4-2-4 in possession, or when a 4-3-3 drops into a 5-4-1 out of possession.
+It recognizes common formations (4-4-2, 4-3-3, 3-5-2, etc.) and tracks transitions between them.

 Formation displays can show nominal positions (static) or actual positions (dynamic).
 The latter reveals how much freedom players have to roam and whether the team maintains its shape under pressure.

 ### Advanced Metrics

-The metrics engine computes statistics that aren't present in the raw data:
+The metrics engine computes statistics that are not present in the raw data:

 **Kinematic Metrics**:
 - Instantaneous speed and acceleration for every player at every frame
 - Cumulative distance covered with breakdowns by intensity zone
-- Sprint detection (threshold-based:  >24 km/h for >1 second)
+- Sprint detection (threshold-based:  greater than 24 km/h for more than 1 second)
 - Deceleration events (proxy for defensive engagement)
 - Direction changes (proxy for agility and responsiveness)